Cell Phones at School: Should They Be Allowed?

 - Student cell phone networks add to the spread of rumors and misinformation, which can be harmful during a widespread crisis.

-- Mobile phones with a connection to the Internet (therefore, Facebook and Twitter) can be even more of a distraction and can be used for cyberbullying.
+- Mobile phones with a connection to the Internet (therefore, Facebook, Twitter, and other popular — and potentially dangerous — social media apps) can be even more of a distraction and can be used for cyberbullying.

 - Phones can be used as cheating devices during exams.